ryanq47/Roulette_POC/README.md

 > NOTE: for developing purposes, typing 'specialescape' will exit the program with no damage.

-Changing Questions: To change the questions, check out the 'Question Blocks' section of the code, here you can add, remove, or change what <br>
-questions get asked to the victim.
+Changing Questions: To change the questions, check out the 'Question Blocks' section of the code, here you can add, remove, or change what questions get asked to the victim.
 If adding questions, add the function name (ex question_one.q) to 'question_list' under main() <br>

 Changing files to delete: To change files/directories to delete, check out the file variable under file_nuke(), here you can put in whatever directories <br>